Skip to content

 • Cannot completely eliminate the appearance of blank lines.

-• Line numbers and time codes do not need to be translated, but they still need to be sent and returned, wasting tokens and increasing AI costs.
+• Line numbers and time codes do not need to be translated, but still need to be sent and returned, wasting tokens and increasing AI costs.

 Three-Step Reflection Translation: